w-frank/w-frank.github.io/content/pages/about.md

 signal processing, and control systems particularly in the fields of audio electronics, renewable energy, and agricultural technology.

+I have a background in the research and development of scientific data acquisition and control systems, primarily for use on particle accelerators.

 This site is for me to share what I've learnt on the [blog](https://www.willfrank.co.uk/), and archive various projects in my [portfolio](https://willfrank.co.uk/pages/portfolio.html).